 Contrado Baby Clothes Fabrics

 Here at Contrado, all of our fabrics are completely customisable.
-You can use your artwork, photography, illustrations and graphic designs to create your own custom baby clothes fabric.
-Everything can be ordered in totally bespoke sizes, and is hand printed to order here at our North West London facility.
+You can use your artwork, photographs, illustrations and graphic designs to create your own custom baby clothes fabric.
+Everything can be ordered in totally bespoke sizes and is hand-printed to order here at our North West London facility.

 No more do you need to worry about finding the perfect fabric with the perfect print.
 Simply choose the fabric which meets your needs, and create the perfect print yourself.